 District 27 offers its students a rigorous and coherent curricular program for all students in all of the core subject areas.
 The District also provides a wide variety of services for children that may need additional help.
 Some of these students require support for learning disabilities while others have a language barrier because they are new to this country.
 Still, others are identified as intellectually gifted.

-The support programs offered include Special Education Resources, English Language Learners, and Extended Learning Programs.
+The support programs offered include Special Education Resources, Emergent Bilingual Program, and Extended Learning Programs.
 The District also offers a variety of other services to help our students be successful.
 These include Social Work and Psychology, Reading Specialists, Resource Specialists, and Speech Specialists.

 The resource teacher helps provide various types of special instructional programs for students in consultation with the classroom teacher and other specialists.
 These programs offer learning assistance primarily in the areas of reading, language arts and mathematics.

-The Shabonee English Learner (EL) program provides a learning environment that is interactive and visually supported to help students easily acquire English language skills in all four language domains: Listening, Speaking, Reading, and Writing.
+The Shabonee Emergent Bilingual Program provides a learning environment that is interactive and visually supported to help students easily acquire English language skills in all four language domains: Listening, Speaking, Reading, and Writing.

-On the EL Links page, you will be find links to educational websites where you can play listening and speaking games, read and write stories, or practice your math facts.
+On the Emergent Bilingual links section, you will be find links to educational websites where you can play listening and speaking games, read and write stories, or practice your math facts.
 These links are for students AND parents who are learning English as a new language.

 The social workers meet with students individually, in pairs, or with groups when academic performance is impacted by social/emotional needs.
 Social workers are also available to parents for consultation regarding their child.
 The social worker helps students to solve problems that may be affecting their school performance.
 Students may refer themselves to the social worker, or may be referred by a teacher, the principal or their parents.